AmsterdamUMC/AMSTEL/README.md

 This will install the default Java Development Kit

 # Setup a new PostgreSQL user
-If working from a (virtual) machine that differs from the  database server, you may be required to set up an new user with Superuser privileges using pgAdmin (default postgres).
+If working from a (virtual) machine that differs from the  database server, you may be required to set up a new user with Superuser privileges using pgAdmin (default postgres).
 In addition, a standard postgreSQL setup will require adding the following line to the `pg_hba.conf` file in the root of your PostgreSQL installation path to allow your machine to connect to the databaser server:

 ```
 # add permission to query database from OHDSI (virtual) machine